kaplana/cos126webv2/content/assignments/arrays.md

 {{< details "How do I test my program?" >}} To help you design/debug your approach, you may want to start with a *small example*, such as the one shown above:
 `double[] original = { 1.0, 0.0, 0.5, 0.0, -1.0, -0.5, 1.0, 0.25 };`
-<br> with `decay = 0.5` and `delay = 1`.
-While it would not make sense to play an echo filter applied to this example, you can print the results after applying your echo filter to make sure your calculations are correct.
+<br> with `decay = 0.5` and `delay = 3`.
+While it would not make sense to play an echo filter applied to this example, you can *print* the results after applying your echo filter to make sure your calculations are correct.
+Hint: use a `for` loop to print the array.
 You can also try modifying this example with other values for the `original` array, `decay` and `delay`.
-Testing ande debugging with small examples will help you understand your approach.
+Testing and debugging with small examples will help you understand your approach.

 {{< /details >}}